 - Leafy Green Vegetables.
 It’s probably no surprise that leafy greens are on this list.
 “Eat your greens” has been a common refrain among nutrition experts for decades!
 That’s because they contain plenty of magnesium which your body needs for a wide range of functions.
 Magnesium is key for relaxation and stress management, as well as for healthy sleep.
 Don’t stick to lettuce — try a variety of greens such as spinach, kale, and Swiss chard.

 - Sea Salt.
-Salt is important to healing from adrenal dysfunction – but not just any salt!
+Salt is important to healing from adrenal dysfunction – but you need the right kind!
 High-quality sea salt helps balance electrolyte deficiencies that can result from low levels of the hormone aldosterone (important in blood pressure regulation).
 Sea salt can also help rid your body of toxins stored in fat, such as mercury, lead and arsenic.
 If you’re craving salty foods, listen to your body!
 But, of course, if you have heart disease, hypertension or kidney disease, talk with your doctor before adding salt to your diet.

 - Oysters.
 Like organ meats, oysters can be an acquired taste.
 But they’re packed with zinc, which your body needs to help balance neurotransmitters and adapt to stress more easily.
 They’re also a great source of vitamin B12 and vitamin D.